MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 > [!NOTE]
 > Microsoft made root CA changes for various Azure services, including Azure Database for PostgreSQL - Flexible Server.
 For more information, see [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes) and the section [Configure SSL on the client](#configure-ssl-on-the-client).

 To determine your current TLS\SSL connection status, you can load the [sslinfo extension](concepts-extensions.md) and then call the `ssl_is_used()` function to determine if SSL is being used.
 The function returns `t` if the connection is using SSL.
 Otherwise, it returns `f`.
-You can also collect all the information about your Azure Database for PostgreSQL - Flexible Server instance's SSL usage by process, client, and application by using the following query:
+You can also collect all the information about your Azure Database for PostgreSQL flexible server's SSL usage by process, client, and application by using the following query:

 ```sql
 SELECT datname as "Database name", usename as "User name", ssl, client_addr, application_name, backend_type